walkable-server/docs/installation.md

 Details about the floor-plan is [here](https://walkable.gitbook.io/walkable/floor-plan).

+## Run your EQL queries

 Ready!
-It's time to run your graph queries:
+It's time to benefit:

 Sync version: